 As you get older it is important to keep fit, active and to look after your health and wellbeing.

-Planning for good health will help you to move to adult health services and advise the best ways to keep healthy both physically and mentally.
-In Leicester there are a number of groups of people who support you with your healthcare needs.
-This help can come from one of the Trusts: Leicestershire Partnership Trust, who provide integrated mental health, learning disability and community health services; University Hospitals Leicester can support you at one of the three big hospitals in the City: Leicester Royal Infirmary, Leicester General and Glenfield Hospital.
+Planning for good health will help moving into adult health services and advise the best ways to keep healthy both physically and mentally.
+In Leicester help can come from one of the Trusts: Leicestershire Partnership Trust, who provide integrated mental health, learning disability and community health services; University Hospitals Leicester can support at Leicester Royal Infirmary, Leicester General and Glenfield Hospital.